embrace-io/embrace-docs/docs/product/network-spans-forwarding.md

 <img src={require('@site/static/images/nsf-example.png').default} alt="traceparent example" />

-We use [w3c traceparents](https://www.w3.org/TR/trace-context-1/#traceparent-header) to create unique identifiers, which means they will automatically propagate through the traces products of Grafana Cloud Traces, Honeycomb, Datadog, New Relic, and others.
+We use [w3c traceparents](https://www.w3.org/TR/trace-context-1/#traceparent-header) to create unique identifiers, which means they will automatically propagate through the traces products of Grafana Cloud, Honeycomb, Datadog, New Relic, Chronosphere, and others.
 According to the w3c convention, you can use the [`trace-id`](https://www.w3.org/TR/trace-context-1/#examples-of-http-traceparent-headers) portion of the traceparent to find your forwarded traces in the destination product.

 You can also specify the domains that Embrace should forward network spans for.
 Speak to [support](mailto:support@embrace.com) to find out more.